 Program Overview

-George Brown’s two-year Carpentry and Renovation Technician program is designed to prepare you for employment in the renovation and light construction field.
-You will learn practical hands-on skills in carpentry, construction site safety and renovations, along with the business skills to succeed in the renovation industry.
+The two-year Carpentry and Renovation Technician diploma program gets you ready for a career in the renovation and light construction field.
+You’ll gain hands-on skills in carpentry, construction site safety and renovations, plus the business skills you need to succeed in the industry.

 Full Description

-The Building Renovation Technician program is a two-year diploma designed to prepare you for employment in the renovation and construction field, with sustainable design principles being key.
+The two-year Carpentry and Renovation Technician diploma program prepares you for employment in the renovation and construction field, with sustainable design principles being key.

-You will learn new construction and building renovation skills, carpentry techniques and new materials applications while gaining a solid understanding of the renovation-related trades.
-Hands-on training takes place in fully equipped labs where students practise framing and finishing techniques using sustainable design principles.
+You’ll learn new construction and building renovation skills, carpentry techniques and new materials applications while gaining a solid understanding of the renovation-related trades.
+Hands-on training takes place in fully equipped labs where you’ll practice framing and finishing techniques using sustainable design principles.

 Practical applications include: